ART BASEL PARCOURS, BASEL

 June 13 – 19 2022

-in collaboration with Thomas Schulte, Berlin and Maisterravalbuena, Madrid
+The project was a collaboration between Galeria Wschód, Thomas Schulte, Berlin and Maisterravalbuena, Madrid.

 There might have been something of a disaster of, well, monumental proportions that came to pass under Wettsteinbrücke in the city of Basel on the occasion of the world’s most esteemed art fair.
 Seen from above, or from across the river, the situation draws attention – it seems like a delivery-went-wrong; a cargo, destined for Messeplatz, capsized on a pebbled strand of the Rhine, below one of the two bridges linking the historical neighborhood of the city with the Kleinbasel district.
 It is tantamount to an art historical crime scene: a cluster of sculptures by Constantin Brancusi, Jean Arp, Barbara Hepworth, Jean Dubuffet, and Jeff Koons, washed by the rolling waves, bleaching in the sun.